WGU's Teacher Licensure Programs are Accredited by AAQEP

 The teacher initial licensure programs offered through the WGU Teachers College have been awarded full accreditation by the Association for Advancing Quality in Educator Preparation (AAQEP) through June 30, 2026.
 Full accreditation acknowledges that a program prepares effective educators who continue to grow as professionals and that the program has demonstrated the commitment and capacity to continue to do so.

-In 1997, Western Governors University (WGU) pioneered competency-based education measuring learning rather than time.
-Competency units correlate to course outcomes without regard for the time it takes a student to master them.
-Students receive course credit when they have passed the required objective and performance assessments.
-WGU’s high standard of mastery has been designed to equate between a 3.00 and 4.00 on a 4.00 scale.
-All WGU courses are designed to equate the competency units with traditional credit hours.
+WGU measures progress through “competency units” rather than traditional “credit hours.”
+Competency units correlate to course outcomes without regard for the time it takes a student to achieve mastery.
+Appropriately designed and psychometrically-sound student assessments like performance tasks, objective exams, live observations, and simulations are direct indicators of knowledge and skill acquired.
+Students receive credit by passing all assessments to demonstrate competency.
+Students are either considered competent or not for each assessment; there are neither subjective scales of traditional grades nor the capacity to “make up” for a low grade on one assessment by excelling at another.
+WGU’s high standard of mastery has been designed to equate to a 3.00 on a 4.00 GPA scale.
+All courses in WGU’s curricula have been designed to associate competency units with credit hours.
 For example, the learning outcomes and course objectives that would be appropriate for a traditional 3-credit course are included and assessed in a 3-competency-unit course at WGU.

 The table below shows enrollment and completion data from the most recently completed academic year for each program included in the AAQEP review.